dougburks/ohmydebn-docs/docs/text-editor.md

 ## Visual Studio Code

 Visual Studio Code (VS Code) is a powerful text editor with a graphical user interface.
 You can install it from the OhMyDebn menu via `Install` - `Editor` - `VSCode`.
+Once installed, you can launch it from the app menu or by pressing `Ctrl + Super + S`.

 ![OhMyDebn VSCode screenshot](https://raw.githubusercontent.com/dougburks/ohmydebn-docs/refs/heads/main/images/ohmydebn-vscode.png)